glic3rinu/passlib/docs/lib/passlib.hash.bsdi_crypt.rst

 ===============
 BSDi Crypt should not be considered sufficiently secure, for a number of reasons:

-* It's use of the DES stream cipher, which is vulnerable to practical pre-image attacks, and considered broken, as well as having too-small key and block sizes.
+* Its use of the DES stream cipher, which is vulnerable to practical pre-image attacks, and considered broken, as well as having too-small key and block sizes.

 * The 24-bit salt is too small to defeat rainbow-table attacks